psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 ~~~
 {: .language-bash}

-You should have a configured `Git` identity.
-If you are unsure if you
+You should should have a configured `Git` identity.
+That identity
+(name and email) will be used to to identify you as the author of all
-have configured your Git identity already, you can check if your name
+dataset operations.
+If you are unsure if you have configured your Git
+identity already, you can check if your name and email are printed to
-and email are printed to the terminal when you run:
+the terminal when you run:

 ~~~
 git config --get user.name